Modos-Labs/Glider/README.md

 - Eink Triton 2: 2nd generation color screen.
 Uses RGB glass color filter and stripe pixel.
 The underlying screen panel uses Pearl film.
 - Eink Kaleido: 3rd or 2nd gen color screen depending on the definition.
 Uses an RGB color filter.
 Each pixel is still square, but each color covers 3 pixels.
 The underlying screen panel uses Carta film.
 - Eink Kaleido Plus: 2nd gen Kaleido.
 Uses an RGB color filter.
 Each pixel is still square but different configurations exist.
 Some screens have each color covering 2 pixels, some others have each color covering only 1 pixel.
 The underlying screen panel uses Carta film.
 - Eink Kaleido 3: 3rd gen Kaleido.
-There are many different configurations, ranging from RGBW filter covering 1 pixel per color, to RGB filter covering 3 pixels per color more like the original Kaleido.
+There are at least 2 different configurations exist.
+One features RGB filter covering 1 pixel per color, the other features a 2R/2G/1B configuration, on average 5/3 pixels per color.
 The underlying screen panel uses Carta 1000/1200/1250/1300 film depending on the model.
 - Eink Kaleido 3 Outdoor: Wide temperature version of Kaleido 3.

 As far as I know, all CFA-based color screen panels don't come with an integrated controller.